- INSPECTION -

 To prevent too much light from ruining a shot, pay attention to the time of day you are taking pictures.

-This is because you don't want sunlight coming in through the window.
+Indoor pictures should be taken when the sun is bright, but you don't want sunlight coming in through the window.

 Outdoor pictures look best taken when the sun is lower and behind the cameraman since it reduces the shadows on the home.